Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Methodology

 Then, we proceed with the the construction of the galaxy overdensity maps (where the mask has value 1) for the 7 redshift bins of LOWZ and the 8 bins of CMASS as

-where \(n_{\rm g}^p\) is the number of weighted galaxies in a given pixel \(p\) and \(\bar{n}_{\rm g}\) is the mean number of weighted galaxies per pixel.
-Finally, we downgrade the overdensity maps and masks to \(N_{\rm side}=128\).
-We deem this resolution sufficent for the scales of interest in this work (last column of \autoref{tab:specs}), since the largest scale that can be safely resolved by a \texttt{HEALPix} map is \(\ell_{\rm max}=2N_{\rm side}\) \citep{Ando2017}.
+where \(n_{{\rm g},p}\) is the number of weighted galaxies in a given pixel \(p\) and \(\langle n_{\rm g}\rangle_p\) is the mean number of weighted galaxies per pixel.
+We should note that the BOSS systematic weights \citep{Reid2016} are not included in our analysis since we checked that they do not impact our final results.

 The resulting maps are shown in \autoref{fig:overdensity_maps}, where for simplicity we present only the cumulative galaxy angular distribution for each sample.
-The total sky areas correspond to \(f_{\rm sky}=0.2081\) for LOWZ and \(f_{\rm sky}=0.2416\) for CMASS, excluding the masked regions (shown as grey areas).
+As previously stated, the total sky areas correspond to \(f_{\rm sky}=0.2081\) for LOWZ and \(f_{\rm sky}=0.2416\) for CMASS, excluding the masked regions (shown in grey).